RubeHicksCube/ac-hicks/content/about.md

 I use another raspberry pi for various functions, such as network monitoring, a server for my smart home devices, as well as some other home networking services.

 #### Web Design
-I drafted this website on a web server using Nginx, PHP, and installed WordPress from home, before publishing it to a hosting service.
+I drafted this website on a web server using Go, Hugo and some coding before publishing it to GitHub/Netlify.
+You can view the code from my GitHub Profile.

+I also have a hosting service where I can publish using WordPress, in which case I stage the site using Nginx, PHP, and serve the site on a home server before publishing publicly.

 #### Home Lab
 I have my home server that hosts a Proxmox hypervisor for various virtual machines and host my NAS, router, data backups, and more.

 #### HAM Radio
 I’m currently studying for my Amature Radio Technician License to be used with HAM operators.
+This gets me in to the RF field to be more relative to the space industry I work so closely to.

 #### IT admin and security
 All of these expand my horizons for professional services and concepts that I would use in my work.
 Allowing me to test and tinker and enjoy learning new processes.